250+ TOP MCQs on Towers of Hanoi using Recursion and Answers

 Answer: b

-Clarification: The time complexity of the above recursive implementation of linear search is O(n).
+Clarification: The space complexity of the above dynamic programming implementation is O(n).

 #include